jadonk/newsletter/2018-12/index.md

 # This is the key message at the beginning of the newsletter
 #
 feature:
- title: Tis the Season, For Community
+ title: Tis the Season For Community
  body: It’s always around the holidays people take a little extra time to express gratitude and also excitement about the upcoming year.
 We here at BeagleBoard.org want to say <b>Thanks!</b> too.  <a href="https://www.youtube.com/watch?v=_akd9dRLTbs"> Thanks for celebrating 10 years of community building with us</a> and embracing our development platforms with your creative minds.
 Thanks for supporting BeagleBoard.org’s OpenSource hardware and software vision allowing us to continue to learn and grow.</p>In 2019 we are excited to help expand the potential of OpenSource hardware and software, help educators get function-able materials into the classrooms, and to help industry leaders actualize their goals.
 We would love to hear about your ideas for the new year and how BeagleBoard.org can help.</p>Join us at one of the many meet-ups or conferences in 2019, starting with Embedded World in Germany in February or email me at <a href="christi@beagleboard.org">christi@beagleboard.org</a> <br>&mdash;<strong>Christine Long</strong>, <em>Executive Director</em></p>
 #
 # Events